 The last step is to change your Discord voice settings.
 To change your voice settings in discord, click the gear in the lower left corner next to your user name to bring up user settings.
 Under the App Settings section, select Voice & Video.

-For input device, select your microphone that you selected in Voicemeter Banana.
+For input device, select your microphone that you selected in Voicemeeter Banana.
 For Output Device, select “Voicemeeter Aux Input (VB-Audio Voicemeeter AUX VAIO)”.

 Advantages and Benefits

-Now that you have everything setup, here is what you’ll get from using Voicemeter Banana for streaming.
+Now that you have everything setup, here is what you’ll get from using Voicemeeter Banana for streaming.